 It’s been a huge couple of weeks for this here shitty blog wot i rite, which is great if everyone knows about your questionable past – but not so great if they don’t.
 It’s a bit like James Bond being presented a ‘greatest spy’ award at some glamorous televised ceremony.
 Simultaneously great to be recognised, but very fucking bad for anyone in the espionage business.

-James Bond.
-That’s basically me.
+I’m pretty much the James Bond of recovery blogging.
 Probably in his slightly camp Roger Moore phase though.

 My biggest barriers to COMING OUT about my wanky booze blog have always been my family (specifically the ‘rents), and my colleagues and bosses at work.
 It’s been a genuine worry for the last few years that people’s view of me will change based on the stories of my drunken past – and what I don’t want is upset parents, or workplace whispers: there goes that dickhead from Huddersfield wot shat himself in a pub.
 I chose to write and publish this shit so I can’t really complain if people read it, but it’s a thin line I’ve been walking.